Jointly offered by: School of Computing & Faculty of Science

 Anatomical Humanoid Models: Character appeal can be enhanced by modelling real or exaggerated sub-skin tissue deformation.
 Complex representation, simulation and deformation mathematical models have been applied in animated features.
 These include analytical tissue models, Finite Element models, mass-spring models, integration calculus, implicit functions and matrix algebra.
 The above model uses simplified representation (ellipsoidal fusiforms extruded from quadratic action curves), dynamics (single mass-spring approximation for entire muscles and fast Verlet Integration), and deformation (parallelisable weighted smooth skinning with stable local coordinate generation for muscle slices) to create natural and convincing soft-tissue movements in real time.
 Such technologies based on mathematics concepts breathe life into the computer generated images (CGI) of games and animated features

-Each specialisation comprises advanced modules from both the Department of Mathematics and the Department of Computer Science.2
+Each specialisation comprises advanced courses from both the Department of Mathematics and the Department of Computer Science.2

 - Students in the other Bachelor of Computing programmes, except B.Comp.
 (Computer Science), may wish to design special Double-degree programme with B.Sc.
 (Mathematics) or B.Sc.
 (Applied Mathematics) under the guidance of the Undergraduate Offices of both School of Computing and Faculty of Science.

-- The list of modules will be updated regularly by the committee overseeing the double-degree programmes.
+- The list of courses will be updated regularly by the committee overseeing the double-degree programmes.

 Requirement for completion of specialisation:

-Students must read at least 32 modular credits (for the double honours programme) or 28 modular credits (for single honours programme) from modules offered in one of the two specialisation lists, with the following requirements:
+Students must read at least 32 units (for the double honours programme) or 28 units (for single honours programme) from courses offered in one of the two specialisation lists, with the following requirements:

-- Students must read at least 12 MCs of modules offered by each department.
+- Students must read at least 12 units of courses offered by each department.

 - Students in the double honours programme must undertake an Integrated Honours Project.